kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 - [x] Other (treat as last resort)
   - Details:
     - We'll print a log when container restart count meet the `maxRestartTimes` limit.
-    - Pod status will stay in `ExceedMaxRestartTimes` when restart count meet the `maxRestartTimes` limit.
+    - Pod status will stay in `ExceedMaxRestartTimes` when restart count reach the `maxRestartTimes` limit.
+    - Metric `pod_exceed_restart_times_size` will increase over time if reach the max restart times.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?